heywillmosley/nh/wp-content/plugins/affiliatewp-store-credit/readme.txt

 == Changelog ==

+= Version 2.3.3, February 24, 2020 =
+* Fix [WooCommerce integration]: Store credit cannot be used

 = Version 2.3.2, April 14, 2019 =
 * Fix [WooCommerce integration]: Fatal error when applying store credit if a subscription product is in the cart